icgrp/ese532_handouts/ese532_handouts/hw6/walk_through.md

 ```{caution}
 > Be cautious with ESD protection when using this board with Ultra96.
 The Ultra96 has exposed pins on the UART and JTAG headers.
 Be careful not to touch these pins or the circuits on the Pod when plugging the boards together - <http://www.zedboard.org/product/ultra96-usb-jtaguart-pod>
 ```
-- 2 USB-ethernet adapters
-- 1 ethernet cable
-- 1 SD card and an SD card reader
-- USB-C to USB 3.1 adaptor (for those of you who only have USB-C ports in your computer)

 We expect you have a personal computer.
 If you intend to install Vitis locally, we expect that your computer has at least: